celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 func (d *Discovery) Peers(context.Context) ([]peer.ID, error)
 ```

+### DASer

+The `das.DASer` engine keeps the chain sampled and availability checked and provided.
+Currently, it relies on
+`header.Subscribtion` to get every newly produced header from the network.
+Once a header received it could reliably check its
+availability with `share.Availability` interface.
+However, as we are changing the protocol, usage of `share.Availability`
+has to be synchronized with EDS notifications coming from our peers via `eds.PubSub`.

+To synchronise them we:
+* Cache headers coming from `header.Subscribtion`, instead of calling `SharesAvailable` with `DataHash` as key.
+* Add validator to `eds.PubSub` which
+  * Gets the header out of the cache by `DataHash` message body
+    * If not found, waits for it within configurable timeout
+    * If nothing, rejects message
+  * Calls `SharesAvailable` with the DAH from the header and the peer the message received from

-### Full Availability
+### Availability

 Celestia-node has central `share.Availability` interface, which guarantees certain level of EDS data availability depending
 on the implementation.
+Its `SharesAvailable` method has to be extended with an additional variadic `peer.ID` param.
+Previously, the interface was generic enough and abstracted away peering details from the user.
+However, with the
+introduction of `eds.Pubsub`, the higher level component `das.DASer` points the peers(s) to get EDSes from, and thus
+peering details of one `FullAvailability` implementation has to pollute the interface.

+#### FullAvailability

 The `FullAvailability` implementation is responsible for checking the availability of the whole
 EDS by retrieving and reconstructing it.
-As we're improving our EDS retrieval logic, the new __happy path__ over `ShrEx/EDS`
+As we're improving our EDS retrieval logic, the new ___happy path___ over
-protocol will be integrated in there.
+`eds.Client` integrates into the ___fallback path___ with the following flow:
+* ___happy path___ EDS
+  * Take peers passed to the `ShareAvailable`
+    * If no peers were given, use discovered peers via `Discovery.Peers`
+  * Request peers using `eds.Client`
+* ___fallback path___ EDS
+  * If ___happy path___ EDS operation does not finish within `BlockTime` timeout -- run `eds.Retriever` and wait until
+one of the paths finishes.
+* Store EDS in `eds.Store`

 ## Hardening